Pupil Premium at Shire Oak

 Coordinating the work of volunteers.
 Our volunteers make a strong contribution to children’s reading and other skills.
 In order to make sure they are effectively directed and properly inducted we invest in this work.

-Nurture work, including the therapeutic intervention and Drawing and Talking.
+Nurture work, including the therapeutic intervention Drawing and Talking as well as Lego Therapy and 1:1 Learning Mentor time.

 What impact has Pupil Premium funding had?

 Naturally it can be very difficult to identify exactly which factors have made the biggest difference to a child who is benefitting from our broad and balanced curriculum, good pastoral support and any specific interventions put in place for them.
-However, we do know that our targeted work is making a difference: Our Value Added scores for the progress of children eligible for Free School Meals/Pupil Premium from KS1 to KS1 in 2015 was significantly above that of similar children nationally.
-Y2 children taking part in the Numbers Count intervention typically make about 24 months progress in the few months that they are with Mrs Woodley.
+However, we do know that our targeted work is making a difference: Our KS2 average progress scores in reading, writing and maths for children eligible for Free School Meals/Pupil Premium in 2022 was above that of all children nationally.
+Children taking part in interventions with Mrs Hill typically make several months progress in the time that they are working with her.
 We have data about the individual children and the progress they have made on these different interventions but sharing this on our website may allow individual children to be identified.